Project-Planner/documentation/backend/xml-data.md

 # Calendar

 Each calendar has its own file containing all appointments, mile stones and other calendar data, as well as inofrmation about the calendar owner and view and edit permissions.
+Descriptions have to be limited to 250 chars (in Frontend and Backend).

 ```xml
 <calendar>